 The best dreams, teams and innovations fade if they’re not coupled with a strong bias toward decision making and delivering results.
 Achievement-oriented leaders distill ideas into focused messages that foster support and instinctively build and connect processes within the organization.
 They consistently deliver on the commitments they make to themselves and to their stakeholders.

 Leaders who excel in this area understand how to balance time, energy and resources in a way that keeps their team focused and on task.
 They develop processes that are repeatable, scalable and measurable, without getting lost in unnecessary activity or detail.

-The commitment to be purposeful flows through and connects to the other four commitments described above.
+The commitment to become purposeful flows through and connects to the other four commitments described above.
 The purposeful leader exudes spirit, purpose, gritty determination and generosity.
 They are trustworthy and respectful—consistently demonstrating self-knowledge, commitment, courage and goodwill.
 They are mature in the face of setbacks, consider their own impact on others, and are acutely self-aware.
 They instill confidence in others, even when they’ve become disenchanted.

 Perhaps most importantly, purposeful is never accidental.
 And it’s a developed skill that is built over time.
 The depressing and exciting thing about this is that a leader will never get to the point of being fully purposeful.
 Because all of us are human—it’s a journey, not a destination.
 Even the most purposeful leaders will at times be reactive.
 Getting there is a never-ending journey, and it is an aspirational one against which we can continue to make progress.

 So, tell us… how purposeful are you?
 Take our two-minute quiz to find out.